stabilaprotocol/documentation-en/docs/mechanism-algorithm/resource.md

 if (X + Y) / 40% >= Z / 60%, the ucr A can use is X + Y + Z
 if (X + Y) / 40% < Z / 60%, the ucr A can use is (X + Y) / 40%

 If contract executes successfully without any exception, the ucr needed for the execution will be deducted.
-Generally, it is far more less than the amount of ucr this trigger can use.
+Generally, it is far less than the amount of ucr this trigger can use.

 If Assert-style error comes out, it will consume the whole number of ucr set for fee limit.
-Assert-style error introduction, refer to [Exception Handling(zh-cn)](https://github.com/stabilaprotocol/Documentation/blob/master/%E4%B8%AD%E6%96%87%E6%96%87%E6%A1%A3/%E8%99%9A%E6%8B%9F%E6%9C%BA/%E5%BC%82%E5%B8%B8%E5%A4%84%E7%90%86.md).

 Note: when developer create a contract, do not set consume_user_resource_percent to 0, which means developer will undertake all the ucr consumption.
-If Assert-style error comes out, it will consume all ucr from the developer itsef.
+If Assert-style error comes out, it will consume all ucr from the developer itself.

-Assert-style error introduction, refer to [Exception Handling(zh-cn)](https://github.com/stabilaprotocol/Documentation/blob/master/%E4%B8%AD%E6%96%87%E6%96%87%E6%A1%A3/%E8%99%9A%E6%8B%9F%E6%9C%BA/%E5%BC%82%E5%B8%B8%E5%A4%84%E7%90%86.md).

 To avoid unnecessary lost, 10 - 100 is recommended for consume_user_resource_percent.